Hiralal Mukherjee

-Hiralal Mukherjee (14 October 1886 – 14 December 1962) was Indian professional footballer who played as a goalkeeper.
+Hiralal Mukherjee (14 October 1886 – 14 December 1962) was an Indian professional footballer who played as a goalkeeper.
 He was a member of the "Immortal XI", of Mohun Bagan, that won the IFA Shield in 1911.

 Early life

 On 14 October 1886, Mukherjee was born to a middle-class family in the erstwhile Bengal Presidency of British India.
 He grew up and had his early education in the Bagbazar locality of Calcutta (now Kolkata).
 At a young age, he lost his father and following which he moved to Howrah with his elder sister.
 Passing the entrance exam at the Howarh Zilla School in 1904, he got himself enrolled at the Bengal Engineering College (now Indian Institute of Engineering Science and Technology) in Shibpur.
 This was when he quit his studies and took to football as a profession.
 He was encouraged to take up goalkeeping by Sailen Basu, an official at Mohun Bagan, the club which Mukherjee first played for.